Wall Art with Wes Walters

 - Eco friendly glue to ensure effective wall adhesion and that is dry strippable, hence easy to remove without damage.

-You can provide the image or select from the collection of artworks available below and we will deliver on items 3-5.
+You can provide the image or select from the collection of artworks available below and we will deliver.

 In launching this service one of Australia’s finest artists has lent his support to the program, listing a range of works from his personal collection.